quocbaongo/GromacsMartiniTutorial/README.md

 #The backmapping approach requires python2 environment.
 The python, bash script and mapping files required for backmapping were obtained from http://cgmartini.nl/index.php/tutorials-general-introduction-gmx5/others-gmx5.

+# Tutorial structure
+Detailed instructions how to execute a coarse-grained molecular dynamics simulations (CGMD) using Martini v3.0 force-field can be found in the file 'MartiniCG_Execution_Analysis.pptx'

+Directory 'mdp' contains all the .mdp files that are required for this tutorial.
+All the files were downloaded and modified where it is necessary from the tutorial provided by Martini developers (http://cgmartini.nl/index.php/2021-martini-online-workshop/tutorials/564-2-proteins-basic-and-martinize-2)

+Directory 'CG_with_elasticNetwork' and 'CG_with_NoElasticNetwork' contains the pre-generated topologies and trajectories of the Leptin-LR CRH2 complex simulations with and without the presence of elastic network, respectively.

+Directory 'MDAnalysis' contains the python scripts used for trajectory analysis.
+Invoking 'python3 file_name --help' to access the description of the program and instruction, how to use the program.

+Directory 'BackMappedCGtoAT' contains all the required material for transforming the protein structure in coarse-grained resolution to all-atom resolution (check http://www.cgmartini.nl/index.php/tutorials/37-tutorial2/314-tutorial-reverse-mapping for further information).